arcs-njit-edu/Docs/docs/MIG/performance_testing.md

 To help users select the appropriate MIG profile for their workloads, we conducted benchmark tests using LLM fine-tuning, PyTorch training, and GROMACS molecular dynamics simulations.
 Tests were run on the NVIDIA A100 GPUs (full 80 GB and MIG profiles) available on Wulver.

 The results below show differences in runtime, accuracy, memory usage, and service unit (SU) cost across profiles.
-Observations and notes are included to explain unexpected results.
+Observations and notes are included to explain results.

 ### GROMACS